What Areas Does Bowman Disability Law Serve?

 How Long Will It Take to Receive My Benefits?

 The time it takes to get an approval varies greatly depending on the case at hand, with some individuals waiting five or more months before receiving their decision.
-Unfortunately, even after you are approved, it may take another 30-90 days before you receive your benefits.
+Unfortunately, even after you are approved, it may take another five months before you receive your benefits.
 In some cases, your first monthly check will arrive before back pay can be calculated and disbursed.

 How are Disability Lawyer Fees Calculated?